Branson-coder/Project77/README.md

-This projects is a dynamic 2D pixel shooter game developed with C++ and SFML.
+This project is a dynamic 2D pixel shooter game developed with C++ and SFML.
 The game features an interactive player-controlled character that collects items and weapons whilst fighting enemies of varying difficulty.